Seteco/Somorrostro/mysql.chart.sh.md

  - `$OPTIONS` is `mysql_opts[X]`

+It might also be good to add `-u user` to `mysql_opts[X]` to force the user you have given access rights to execute `show global status` on your mysql server.

 Since this data collector is written in shell scripting, the connection to the mysql server is initiated and closed on each iteration.